The number π is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159.

 The development of computers in the mid-20th century again revolutionized the hunt for digits of π.
 Algorithms were developed to compute more and more digits of π.
 A popular algorithm made for this purpose was the Gauss-Legendre algorithm, which states:

-2. Repeat the following instructions until the difference of an and bn is within the desired accuracy:
+- Repeat the following instructions until the difference of and is within the desired accuracy:

 The first three iterations give (approximations given up to and including the first incorrect digit):